4225 S. Central Ave.

 It wasn’t long before the Dunbar became the social and cultural hub for the black intelligentsia.
 The brick and brownstone landmark has four-floors and 115 rooms.
 During its illustrious reign, the Dunbar served legendary talents such actor Paul Robeson, W.E.B.
 DuBois, Cab Calloway, Red Foxx, Billie Holiday and Duke Ellington.
 Count Basie, Louis Armstrong and Ella Fitzgerald played next door at Club Alabam (also a Green Book business).
 Mayor Tom Bradley said, “I remember from the days of my childhood, walking down the avenue just to get a look at some of those famous superstars who stayed at the Dunbar.”

 The Dunbar was listed in the Green Book for 14 years along with the adjoining beauty parlor and liquor store.
 In 1952, a Dunbar advertisement boasted, “Excellent accommodations and efficient service.
 There’s a phone for every room, running water.”
 Daily Rates: Plain - $2; $2.25 - private shower; $2.50 – private bath

-The Dunbar Hotel Cultural and Historical Museum was declared a historic, cultural monument on November 3, 1974.
+The Dunbar Hotel Cultural and Historical Museum was declared a cultural monument on November 3, 1974.
 Bernard Johnson, founder and director of the Dunbar Hotel Cultural Historical Museum and co-chairpersons on the board’s historical committee, Mrs. Enola Ewing and Charles Haywood helped to honor and preserve this historic treasure.
 Thanks to their efforts and others, the property is listed on the National Historic Register.
 Today the Dunbar operates as a senior center.